 An appeal against the decision to grant planning permission to erect the statue on Wellington Square meant the statue was unveiled in a temporary site at the Pollock Holes in Kilkee.

-An RTÉ News report by Cathy Halloran broadcast on 30 September 2006.
+An RTÉ News report broadcast on 30 September 2006.
 The reporter is Cathy Halloran.